 successful, the subsystem or referenced model must have a non-direct-feedthrough block

 If an atomic subsystem causes an artificial algebraic loop, convert the atomic subsystem to a virtual subsystem.
-This change has no effect on the behavior of the model.
 When the subsystem is atomic and you simulate the model, Simulink invokes the algebraic loop solver.
 The solver terminates after one iteration.
 The algebraic loop is automatically solved because there is no algebraic constant.
 After you make the subsystem virtual, Simulink does not invoke the algebraic loop solver during simulation.

 To convert an atomic subsystem to a virtual subsystem:

 Open the model that contains the atomic subsystem.

 Right-click the atomic subsystem and select Subsystem Parameters.

 Clear the Treat as atomic unit parameter.

 If you replace the atomic subsystem with a virtual subsystem and the simulation still fails with an algebraic loop error, examine the model for one of these: